jstnbr/Sand/readme.md

 ### Features

 - Laravel ready
-- Less than half size of Laravel Homestead
+- Less than half the size of Laravel Homestead
 - Works offline

 ## Usage

-Clone the repository and run:
+Clone the repository and run

 ```
 vagrant up